nm-z/AutoML/README.md

 ```
 This step ensures modules like `pandas` are available before running `orchestrator.py`.

+The provided `run_all.sh` helper will also install any missing packages before
+launching the orchestrator so you can quickly verify your setup.

 > **Note**
 >
 > The AutoGluon engine depends on the `autogluon.tabular` package.
 If this library is missing, `autogluon_wrapper.py` falls back to a simple `LinearRegression`, which severely limits model quality.
 Run `./setup.sh` or the `pip install` command above to install the full AutoGluon dependencies and avoid the fallback.